-5.2 Airway equipment - bag valve mask, LMA/supraglottic airway, laryngoscopes, endo tracheal tubes, stylet/bougie, lubricant, portable suction equipment, surgical airway capability.
+5.2 Airway equipment - bag valve mask, laryngeal mask airway/supraglottic airway, laryngoscopes, endo tracheal tubes, stylet/bougie, lubricant, portable suction equipment, surgical airway capability.

 5.16 Laboratory capabilities:

-5.17 All medical equipment is maintained in accordance with quality control programs as recommended by manufacturer
+5.17 All medical equipment is maintained in accordance with recognized biomedical quality control recommendations.

 GUIDELINE 6: PHARMACY